LucasOrmerod/WHOISnot/README.md

 ### Formatting

-If you keep the formatting in the wordlist and tldlist files the same as defualt then you won't have any issues.
+If you keep the formatting in the wordlist.txt and tldlist.txt files the same as defualt then you won't have any issues.

 The script will convert words to lowercase and convert spaces to hyphens.
 A list of formatting directions is below: